An Empirical Investigation of Worker Communities in TopCoder: Research Design

-Tasks owners trust on receiving a qualified submission after receiving a registration by a worker.
+Tasks owners trust on receiving not just a submission but a qualified submission after receiving a registration by a worker.
 Such level of trust is quantified as Worker Trustworthiness Level.

 \textit{Def.
-2}: Worker Trustworthiness Level, ${TL_{i}}$, measures average valid submission, ${VS_{i}} $, for worker $i$ to register for tasks to compete with the same Cluster workers, $ {CR_{ki}} $.
+2}: Worker Trustworthiness Level, ${TL_{i,k}}$, measures number of valid submissions made by worker $i$ in community $k$ for the tasks the worker registered for, ${VS_{i,k}} $, to the total tasks registered by all the workers in the community as:

-While receiving a valid submission increases workers trustworthiness, it does not guarantee the workers' success.
+While receiving a valid submission increases a worker's trustworthiness, it does not guarantee the worker's success in task winning.
 There are different reasons to not win a task even with a valid submission.
-Therefore, a worker's success level, in this research, is defined as a function of the worker's frequency of task winning and the other cluster members'.
+Therefore, a worker's success level, in this research, is defined as a function of the worker's winning frequency.

 \textit{Def.
-3}: Worker Success Level, ${SL_{i}}$, measures average win ${W_{i}} $, for worker $i$ to register for tasks to compete with the same cluster workers, $ {CyR_{k}} $.
+3}: Worker Success Level, ${SL_{i,k}}$, measures the ratio of the total winning frequency for worker $i$ in community $k$, ${W_{i,k}}$, to the total tasks registered by all the workers in the community as: